mono/website/_posts/2017-11-13-mono-interpreter.md

 having a complete development environment for .NET on the iPad.

-To address these issues, and to support some internal Microsoft products, we brought Mono’s interpreter back to life, and it is back with a twist.
+To address these issues, and to support some internal Microsoft products, we brought Mono's interpreter back to life, and it is back with a twist.

 # New Mono Interpreter

-We resuscitated Mono’s old interpreter and upgraded its .NET support, adding the support for generics and upgraded it to run .NET as it exists in 2017.
-Next as well as adding support for mixed-mode execution.
+We resuscitated Mono's old interpreter and upgraded its .NET support, adding the support for generics and upgraded it to run .NET as it exists in 2017.
+Next is adding support for mixed-mode execution.

 It is one of the ways that Mono runs on WebAssembly today for example